 Chamomile moves chi, relaxes the nerves, reduces inflammation, clears toxins, and promotes tissue repair.
 In vitro studies indicate that it has activity against E. coli, strep, and staph bacteria.
 Part of its anti-inflammatory activity may be due to its ability to inhibit the metabolism of arachidonic acid.
 Chamomile also helps restore an exhausted nervous system; it is an excellent herb for people who complain about every little thing.
 It is also a beneficial children’s herb.

 Topically, chamomile is used as a bath herb to relieve stress, soften dry skin, and calm cranky children.
 It can be used as a sitz bath to soothe haemorrhoids.
 Chamomile is excellent in salves and lotions to treat skin inflammation, including burns, dermatitis, eczema, insect bites, psoriasis, ulcers (external), and healing wounds.
 It can be used as a gargle to relieve a sore throat, as a mouthwash to treat gingivitis, as a poultice to alleviate a toothache, and as an eyewash to get rid of conjunctivitis and sties.
-It can even be used as a douche or enema to reduce inflammation or get rid of infection.
+It can even be used as a douche or enema to reduce inflammation or get rid of an infection.

 Maythen, Manzanilla (Mexican), Chamaimelon, Camamyle, Ground Apple, Whig Plant, Wild Chamomile, Scented Mayweed; Rumianek pospolity, maruna (Polish); Camomille (French); Kamille (German); Camomilla (Italian); Manzanilla (Spanish); Khamomili (German)